 SB 5788 Gildon Relating to achieving budget savings in policies with significant projected fiscal impact that have yet to take effect.
 Makes changes to various state assistance programs including ECEAP, Working Connections Child Care (WCCC), and the Aged, Blind, or Disabled (ABD) cash assistance program.
 Repeals anticipated ECEAP entitlement, expanded income eligibility for WCCC, and expansion of eligibility for WCCC for households over 60% SMI.
 Additionally repeals the use of cost model in child care subsidy rates.
 Further reinstates the consideration of child support payments as income in determining eligibility and amounts for Temporary Assistant for Needy Families (TANF), which would not be considered after 10/1/25 in current law.
 Additionally limits eligibility for the ABD assistance program to those ineligible for federal aid assistance other than basic food benefits transferred electronically and medical assistance.
 Further reinstates that duplicated benefits under ABD and SSI shall be considered a debt to the state and subject to recovery through all available legal remedies.
-Referred to Senate Ways & Means SB 5796 Saldaña Enacting an excise tax on large employers to fund programs and services to benefit Washingtonians.
-Imposes a 5% tax on large employers on the amount of payroll expenses above the Social Security threshold - currently \$176,100 per year.
-This tax is limited only to companies with \$7 million or more in payroll expenses.
-Public hearing held in Senate Ways & Means on 3/31 public schools.
+Referred to Senate Ways & Means SB 5792 Robinson Concerning compensation reductions for state government employees.
+Reduces base salaries for all state employees of the executive, legislative, and judicial branches by 4.98% from 7/1/25 to 6/30/26.
+Also directs positions included in collective bargaining agreements to achieve salary reductions through furloughs, temporary layoffs, reduced working hours, and other actions consistent with collective bargaining agreements.
+Further allows any state elected official of the executive branch to reduce their salary by 4.98% from 7/1/25 to Referred to Senate Ways & Means